By David Joel Miller.

 Worry does the same thing to my mind.
 It uses up a lot of memory capacity, thinking about the thing that is worrying me.
 The result is that I slow down on what I am doing and devote more of my thinking ability to the task of worrying.
 At this point, worrying is impairing my mental efficiency.

 As my mind slows down and devotes more resources to the task that worries me, there is increased attention to that one thing and all other mental tasks are neglected.
-The result is that as a byproduct to worrying I may do fewer things but I am likely to devote more attention to the one thing I am worrying about.
+The result is that as a byproduct of worrying I may do fewer things but I am likely to devote more attention to the one thing I am worrying about.
 Worriers make fewer errors on the task they worry about as a result of that increased attention.
 So worrying can be useful in reducing error rates by having a task fully occupy your mind.

 Worrying results in a trade-off between the time needed to do the routine tasks I need to do and an increased accuracy as I try to avoid making any errors.
 If accuracy is imperative worrying makes sense.